 The subject of today’s review, Cloudways, is a rather unique case.
 Instead of being an actual web hosting services provider, Cloudways is instead a systems integrator who helps people deploy their solutions on a variety of Cloud platforms.

-It offers users a fair choice of various Cloud Platforms ranging from the very affordable Digital Ocean to pricey as heck Amazon Web Services (AWS).
+In other words, they are a Platform as a Service (PaaS) provider.
+The company offers users a fair choice of various Cloud Platforms ranging from the very affordable Digital Ocean to pricey as heck Amazon Web Services (AWS).
 This means that actual performance is highly dependent on the platform rather than being the onus of Cloudways.

 Of course, you are making the payment to Cloudways and part of those fees are meant to cover their management services and pay for add on features such as service migrations, user dashboards and the like.